Chris1101/ArgoMarksGraph/README-EN.md

-    -h, --help                        Print this help and exit -s, --school CODE                 Sets the school code -u, --user USERNAME               Sets the username for the login -p, --password PASSWORD           Sets the password for the login -f, --file FILENAME               Saves the image of the graph on the specified file (.png)
+    -h, --help                        Print this help and exit -s, --school CODE                 Sets the school code -u, --user USERNAME               Sets the username used for the login -p, --password PASSWORD           Sets the password used for the login -f, --file FILENAME               Saves the image of the graph on the specified file (.png)